The Importance of Historic Cemeteries and Burial Grounds

 War memorials and Commonwealth War Graves Commission graves

-Many cemeteries and churchyards include war memorials and Commonwealth War Graves Commission graves of the men and women of the armed forces who died in the First and Second World Wars.
+Many cemeteries and churchyards include war memorials and Commonwealth War Graves Commission (CWGC) graves of the men and women of the armed forces who died in the First and Second World Wars.
+Our Joint Policy Statement with the CWGC sets out a shared understanding on how the CWGC’s war cemeteries and their buildings are cared for and managed in England.
+The statement also serves as guidance for local authority planning, conservation and highways officers; local amenity societies; and local communities.
 Our technical guidance page Looking After War Memorials provides detailed advice on their conservation and management.

 Listing of cemeteries and grave monuments

 Cemeteries of national interest for their landscape design are registered.
 Our Selection Guide sets out the criteria for this designation.
-We have published a list of the 116 registered cemeteries dates, designers and the reasons for designation for ease of reference.
-These are mostly 19th century cemeteries but there are a few earlier examples like Bunhill Fields in London and some late 20th century designs like Salisbury Crematoria.
-More crematoria are likely to be considered for registration as designed landscapes of special historic interest but so far there are only a few that have been designated.
-The buildings may also be listed.
+There is also guidance on Anglo-Jewish Burial Grounds.
+In 2018, we published a list of the 116 registered cemeteries, their dates, designers and the reasons for designation for ease of reference (more have been added since 2018).
+The registered sites are mostly 19th-century cemeteries, but there are a few earlier examples like Bunhill Fields in London and some late 20th-century designs like Salisbury Crematoria.
+More crematoria are likely to be considered for registration as designed landscapes of special historic interest, but so far there are only a few that have been designated.
+Cemetery buildings and features like gates and walls may also be listed.

 Monuments, memorials, gravestones and mausolea notable for the quality of their design, sculpture, materials or interest of the commemorated person or epitaph may be listed too.
 Our Selection Guide: Commemorative Structures explains the listing criteria.